ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Client-RS Communication # {#c-rs-comm}

 This section describes the exchanges between C and RS, which comprise the token uploading to RS, and the execution of the EDHOC protocol.
-Note that AS may have uploaded the access token directly to the RS (see {{as-c}}).
+Note that AS may have uploaded the access token directly to RS (see {{as-c}}).

 In order to upload the access token to RS, C can send a POST request to the /authz-info endpoint at RS.
 This is detailed in {{c-rs}} and {{rs-c}}, and shown by the example in {{example-without-optimization}}.